 Top of the page

-Strabismus means that both eyes don't look at the same thing at the same time.
+Strabismus is a condition in which both eyes don't look at the same thing at the same time.
 One eye may look straight ahead while the other eye looks in another direction.
 It is sometimes called "cross-eye" or "walleye."

 Go to https://www.healthwise.net/patientEd